damienhanoun/loan-application/README.md

 # Todo
 - [ ] Find a way to configure acceptance tests
-- [ ] Generate open api specification from code to allow to generate http request on demand
+- [ ] Generate open API specification from code to allow generating HTTP requests on demand
 - [ ] Using application/problem+json as return value to have a standard error format
-- [ ] Use OneOf to return many results from Application to web API layer and handle them to map to http status code
+- [ ] Use OneOf to return many results from the Application to the web API layer and handle them to map to the HTTP status code
-- [ ] Create an http client manually (not with NSwag for resilience purpose)
+- [ ] Create an HTTP client manually (not with NSwag for resilience purposes)
 - [ ] Find a way to handle versioning of the API
+- [ ] Add docker configuration

+# Decisions
+- Do a first implementation without separated domains.
+Just Acquisition one (a kind of gateway), which should normally depend on others like LoanOffers, LoanEligibility, ...
+- Use domain objects in the database but load them without validation